awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 - Be sure you have completed all of the Prerequisites listed in the [**main README**](../README.md).
 This workshop makes use of the AWS CLI and requires the use of a Bash environment for scripting.
 AWS Cloud9 is used to run the CLI and scripts; if you haven't done so already, please complete the [**Cloud9 Setup**](../Cloud9).

-- Download this repository to your computer.
+- **DOWNLOAD THIS REPOSITORY TO YOUR COMPUTER**.
 To do so:
   - Return to the home page of this GitHub repository or open it in another tab;
   - Click the green **Clone or download** button from the upper right of the main page of the repository, then **Download ZIP**.
+  - Use the downloaded notebooks in the notebooks directory rather than other versions you might find inside your notebook instance or elsewhere; the downloaded versions are modified for use in workshops.

 If you are new to using Jupyter notebooks, read the next section, otherwise you may now skip ahead to the next module, **Parallelized Data Distribution**.